melodygr/Housing-Regression-Project/README.md

 ![Predictions_Test](https://github.com/swzoeller/Housing-Regression-Project/blob/main/images/predictions_test.png "Predictions Test")

-By holding all variable except one constant at their mean, we can visualize the relationship between sale price and any given variable as predicted by our model.
+By holding all variables except one constant at their mean, we can visualize the relationship between sale price and any given variable as predicted by our model.

 ![Single Var Plots](https://github.com/swzoeller/Housing-Regression-Project/blob/main/images/single_var_plots.png "Single Var Plots")